eaigner/hood/README.md

-**Note: the API is still unstable, so please fork the project if you want to use it**
+**Note: the API might still be subject to change, so please fork the project if you want to use it**

 ## Index